runtastic/Matrioska/README.md

 ### Layout

-Views are responsible to define their `intrinsicContentSize` using AutoLayout, cluster can decide to respect or respect not their dimensions, both vertical and horizontal or also only one of the two.
+Views are responsible to define their `intrinsicContentSize` using AutoLayout, cluster can decide whether to respect their dimensions or not, both vertical and horizontal or also only one of the two.
 To make sure the a `Component`’s `UIViewController`has a valid `intrinsicContentSize` you need to add appropriate constraints to the view.
 [To know more about this read the documentation about “Views with Intrinsic Content Size”](https://developer.apple.com/library/content/documentation/UserExperience/Conceptual/AutolayoutPG/ViewswithIntrinsicContentSize.html).

 ## Roadmap